terascope/standard-assets/docs/operations/sample_exact.md

-# copy_field
+# sample_exact

-The `copy_field` processor copies the source field value to a destination field for any [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) or [DataWindow](../entity/data-window.md).
+given an array of JSON documents will return an array containing a shuffled subset of those input documents.
+The size of the subset will be the percentage multiplied against the length of the array rounded down.

 ## Usage

-### Copy a field value to another field
+### Reduce and shuffle the returned array

-Example of a job using the `copy_field` processor
+Example of a job using the `sample_exact` processor

 ```json
 {